Policy Development, Monitoring and Evaluation

 With the emerging SWD policy concerns especially in the implementation of the Department and Field Office programs, an in-depth and extensive analysis and formulation of evidence-based social protection policies is needed to look into the risks, effectiveness of the programs and formulate appropriate responses and strategies towards the enhancement of policies, thus, the programs.
 DSWD Administrative Order No. 13, series of 2015 or the DSWD Policy Development Framework, rationalize and provide a clear guideline on the process and strategies of developing policy issuances in both the OBSUs and FOs.
 It institutionalizes the conduct of policy analysis in the development of DSWD policy issuances and provides standard definition or description of the different policy documents and policy activities conducted in the development of policy issuances.

-In support of the DSWD Priority Legislative Measures, the FO-NCR continuously conducts CY 2022 Policy Forum with the topic National Commission on Disability Affairs Act and An Act Reinstituting Absolute Divorce as Alternative Mode for the Dissolution of Marriage or the "Absolute Divorce Actlast May 31, 2022 and November 25, 2022 held via face to face and Teleconference (Google Meet).
-The forum was attended by three hundred eighty two (382) participants from the different Social Welfare and Development Agencies (SWDAs), Civil Society Organizations (CSOs), National Government Agencies (NGAs), Local Government Units (LGUs) – City/Municipal Social Welfare and Development Offices (C/MSWDOs), Barangay Council for the Protection of Children, Academe, Social Worker students, Media Personnel and Field Office Staff.
-Panelist were represented by Academe, SWDA, C/MSWDO, member of RIACAT-VAWC and Private Lawyers and Resource Persons from the Philippine Commission on Women (PCW).
+In support of the DSWD Priority Legislative Measures, the FO-NCR continuously conducts CY 2023 Policy Forum with the topic “Child Support Responsibility Act” last September 29, 2023 held via face to face The forum was attended by 105 participants from the different Social Welfare and Development Agencies (SWDAs), Civil Society Organizations (CSOs), National Government Agencies (NGAs), Local Government Units (LGUs) – City/Municipal Social Welfare and Development Offices (C/MSWDOs), Barangay Council for the Protection of Children (BCPC), Academe, Social Worker students, Media Personnel and Field Office Staff.
+Panelist were represented by Academe, SWDA, C/MSWDO, member of RIACAT-VAWC and Private Lawyers.

 The Department of Social Welfare and Development as the lead in social protection is mandated to monitor and evaluate the implementation of SWD policies, plans and programs and poverty alleviation efforts in the social welfare development sector (EO.15, S.1998).
 The Department’s policy-related initiatives are anchored on its vision as stated under AO No. 2 s.
 2017 and expected to take the lead in the formulation, implementation and coordination of social welfare and development policies and programs for and with the poor and the vulnerable sectors.

-Considering the Covid-19 situation, shifting of focus from rowing to steering functions of the Department in the implementation of Mandanas Ruling and aligning with the Department’s Policy Agenda of developing systems for improving process through the use of technology, PEAD has made an initiative to enhance the monitoring templates and at the same time innovate and streamline the process of monitoring SWD laws through online platforms to efficiently monitor the compliances to SWD laws, instead of the usual manual monitoring of LGUs compliance which is really tedious and time consuming.
+The DSWD NCR supports the Policy and External Affairs Division of the Policy Development and Planning Bureau in the continuous monitoring of the implementation and compliance to SWD laws both at the regional and local level.
+The SWD laws monitoring will aid the department to carry out its mandate in providing technical assistance and resource augmentation on SWD policies and programs implementation.
+Considering the Covid-19 situation, shifting of focus from rowing to steering functions of the Department in the implementation of Mandanas Ruling and aligning with the Department’s Policy Agenda of developing systems for improving process through the use of technology, PEAD has made an initiative to enhance the monitoring templates and at the same time innovate and streamline the process of monitoring SWD laws through online platforms to efficiently monitor the compliances to SWD laws.

 Monitoring of Social Welfare and Development Laws